Nukesor/bois/README.md

   It's main point in difference is, that it's designed to be used for a single machine per repository, without templating.

   Additionally, its focus lies on configuration management and not so much on further system state such as packages or services.
+- [`aconfmgr`](https://github.com/CyberShadow/aconfmgr) is very close to what bois aims to be, but focused on ArchLinux.
+  It features:
+  - Configuration file management
+  - Diffing and merging
+  - Package installation and removal
+  What bois has on top:
+  - Templating
+  - Builtin support for multiple machines
+  - Groups to allow modular package installation/configuration for various hosts.

+#### System configuration manager

+- [`etckeeper`](https://etckeeper.branchable.com/) is basically a dotfile manager but for your `/etc` system configuration.
+  It doesn't track any additional info such as installed packages and anything outside `/etc`.

 #### Dotfile managers